 Two early Upfields, BREAKAWAY HOUSE and A ROYAL ABDUCTION are now available on Amazon.
-Also two volumes of Upfield's fiction, as collected by Kees de Hoog, are also back in print:
+Also three volumes of Upfield's fiction, as collected by Kees de Hoog, are also back in print:

 Yes, cheaper than buying your own Melbourne Cup ticket this year, completely satisfying and gaurenteed to give you a good result - Upfield's serial based on the attempts on Phar Lap's life before the Cup gives a wonderful view of Melbourne high and low life in the early 30s.

 You can sample and buy on Amazon Kindle and iTunes

 Beach of Atonement out now

 One of the hardest books to find has been Upfield's novel from 1930, now published for the first time in Australia, and available worldwide on Amazon: